 Turn web authoring on or off for a site

 Note: This setting is only available for Tableau Server.
-Web authoring is enabled for Tableau Online and cannot be turned off.
+Web authoring is enabled for Tableau Cloud and cannot be turned off.

 In a web browser, sign in to the server as an administrator and go to the site in which you want web authoring to be enabled.
 In that site, click Settings.